 Tohato Bokun Habanero

-As shown above, BoKun Habanero is a potato crisp shaped into a ring, and as its name indicates, these potato rings are flavored with Habanero pepper.
+As shown above, BoKun Habanero is a potato crisp with a ring shape, and as its name suggests, these potato rings are spiced with Habanero pepper.

 Despite that, today the snack only has a mild heat, though initially, it was much spicier.